CiscoDevNet/terraform-provider-catalystcenter/docs/resources/provision_devices.md

 Optional:

 - `clean_up_config` (Boolean) Enable/disable configuration cleanup when deleting the device.
 Set to `false` for unreachable devices to avoid NCIM10000 errors.
-Defaults to `true`.
+When not specified, defaults to `true`.
-  - Default value: `true`
 - `reprovision` (Boolean) Flag to indicate whether the device should be reprovisioned.
 If set to `true`, reprovisioning will be triggered on every Terraform apply

 Read-Only: